 When it comes to the wedding day, there are so many important roles and participants in the festivities that it may seem hard to keep track.
 One particular role of note is that of wedding usher.
-Below we'll discuss what an usher is, what they do, if you need them, and how to choose them.

 The Responsibilities of an Usher

 Ushers should be the first smiling face your guests will see upon arrival at your wedding.
 The usher is typically a close friend or family member of the couple who is given a role and responsibilities to perform at the wedding.

 The job of an usher at a wedding is to greet guests, distribute programs, and escort people to their seats.
 They may also help with ceremony preparation, including handling tasks such as arranging chairs or testing the sound system, or any of those other essential last-minute tasks that would be of help to the couple on the big day.

 The Difference Between Groomsmen and Ushers